 That’s why I am loving these easy and nutritious Chorizo Frittata Breakfast Sandwiches!
 They are loaded with protein, vitamins and minerals.
 The protein found in eggs helps to build muscules and helps you feel full longer and stay energized.
 These freezer breakfast sandwiches are so easy to reheat in the morning and are filled with awesome ingredients that taste great, give me energy, and help me feel full until lunch (so I don’t snack all morning long!).

 They are a stress-free way to ensure you get a great start to your day!
-We have been rotating between these sandwiches are Rainbow Veggie Egg Muffins to help us stay full and energized in the mornings.
+We have been rotating between these sandwiches are Rainbow Veggie Egg Muffins and our Instant Pot Egg Bites to help us stay full and energized in the mornings.

 How to make freezer breakfast sandwiches

-These chorizo frittata breakfast sandwiches are so easy to prep ahead so you will have a delicious and nutritious breakfast ready when you need it – so you can grab and go and get on with your busy day.
+These make ahead breakfast sandwiches are so easy to prep ahead so you will have a delicious and nutritious breakfast ready when you need it – so you can grab and go and get on with your busy day.

 - Saute the onion and chorizo until the chorizo is no longer pink.